Mike Wazowski: Monsters University

-During a class field trip to the energy factory Monsters, Inc., a young, non-frightening monster named Michael Wazowski gets inspired to become a professional scarer.
+During a class field trip to the energy factory Monsters, Inc., a young Mike gets inspired to become a professional scarer.
 In his later years, he gets accepted into the titular college's scare program, where he becomes acquainted with classmate James P. Sullivan and his new roommate, Randall Boggs.
 Wazowski initially dislikes Sullivan for his cocky personality and slacker attitude, but takes a liking towards Boggs.

-One day, during an exam in one of their classes, Wazowski and Sullivan engage in a feud.
-This results in both monsters having to exit the program.
+During their final scare exam, a feud between Wazowski and Sullivan results in both monsters being expelled from the program.
 However, Wazowski works out a deal with the Dean to re-enroll in the program on the stipulation that he wins the Scare Games.
 To enroll in the games, he joins unpopular fraternity Oozma Kappa; in need of one more member, Sullivan joins as well, despite Wazowski's protests.

 Wazowski and Sullivan begin to form a friendship as they compete together.
-During the final event, a scare-simulator, Sullivan cheats by altering the sensitivity on the dummy child, to the point where slight movement will trigger the highest possible score.
+During the final scare-simulator exam, Sullivan rigs the child dummy to maximize its sensitivity, allowing any minor movement to trigger a top score.
 This makes Wazowski appear to win the scare games by delivering a record breaking score, much to the shock of everyone there.
-Wazowski is initially overjoyed by this, but upon discovering Sully's actions, is distraught and later breaks into the door-lab to unsuccessfully collect a human child's scream.
+Wazowski is initially overjoyed by this, but upon discovering Sulley's actions, is distraught and later breaks into the door-lab to unsuccessfully collect a human child's scream.
 To his heartbreak, he finds out that he is not scary.
 In order to get back through the deactivated door, both monsters work together to scare adults into activating the door from their side, although the doors in the room along with the canisters are destroyed in the process.
 These actions result in both of them getting expelled from school, although Dean Hardscrabble wishes them well after they both surprised her with the door-breaking maneuver.
 The two then apply as workers in the Monsters, Inc. mailroom.
 They advance through the ranks until Sullivan becomes a scarer, with Wazowski as his assistant.